-You can't license your idea unless you can guarantee your ownership.
+You can't license your invention unless you can guarantee your ownership.
 Ownership may be challenged by your employer, a coworker, a contractor, or another inventor.
 For example, imagine that you created your invention during work hours using company resources.
 Your employer might feel entitled to ownership of the resulting product, and consequently any resulting revenue.
 For more information, see Profiting From Your Patent FAQ.

 2. Is your idea protected by law?

 You will have little luck licensing your idea if it can't be protected under a legal principle such as a utility patent, design patent, trade secret, trademark, or copyright.
 An "idea" cannot be sold, since a mere idea is not protected.
 Without such protection, any competitor can freely copy your work.
 For more information, see Qualifying for a Patent FAQ,Copyright Basics FAQ, or Qualifying for Trademark Protection FAQ.

 3. Have you researched prospective licensees?

-Learn about the industry and the companies you are considering licensing your invention to.
+Learn about the industry and the companies to which you are considering licensing your invention.
 One of the worst mistakes you can make as an inventor is to solicit a company blindly, without knowledge of that company or the overall industry.
 Be sure that the company or industry is not already widely using your invention, or a better version of it.
 This will save you time and grief.

 4. Can you demonstrate your idea?

-A licensee is unlikely to sign an agreement unless he or she is convinced thatyour idea works.
+A licensee is unlikely to sign an agreement unless he or she is convinced that your idea actually works.
 Do you have a prototype?
 Can you provide a convincing demonstration?
 If you don't have a prototype, can you make a convincing presentation using sketches or computer models?
 Remember, you must be half inventor and half showman!